Skip to main content

 Harvard Health Publishing

-In addition to suffering from constant (or non-stop) worries and anxieties, people with generalized anxiety disorder may have low self-esteem or feel insecure.
-They may see people's intentions or events in negative terms, or they experience them as intimidating or critical.
-Physical symptoms may lead them to seek treatment from a primary care doctor, cardiologist, pulmonary specialist or gastroenterologist.
+In addition to suffering from constant or nonstop worries and anxieties, people with generalized anxiety disorder may have low self-esteem or feel insecure.
+They may see people's intentions or events in negative terms, or they may experience them as intimidating or critical.
+Physical symptoms may lead them to seek treatment from a primary care doctor, cardiologist, pulmonary specialist, or gastroenterologist.
 Stress can intensify the anxiety.

-About 3% to 8% of people in the United States have generalized anxiety disorder.
-Women have the problem twice as often as men.
+About 3% to 5% of people in the United States have generalized anxiety disorder.
+Women are diagnosed with the condition much more often than men.
 The average adult patient first seeks professional help between the ages of 20 and 30.
 However, the illness can occur at any age.
-Generalized anxiety disorder also has been diagnosed in young children, teenagers and elderly people.
-The illness is the most common anxiety disorder affecting people age 65 and older.

 You may consult a primary care doctor first if you suspect your physical symptoms are part of a medical illness.
-Your doctor may do tests to check for medical problems.
-If the results are normal, your doctor may ask about your family history, your history of any mental distress, current anxieties, recent stresses, and daily use of prescription and nonprescription drugs.
-Some drugs can cause anxiety symptoms.
-The doctor then may refer you to a psychiatrist for care.
+Your doctor may recommend tests to check for medical problems.
+If the results are normal, your doctor may ask about your family history, your history of any mental distress, current anxieties, recent stresses, and daily use of prescription and nonprescription drugs (because some drugs can cause anxiety symptoms).
+The doctor then may refer you to a mental health provider for care.

-A psychiatrist will diagnose generalized anxiety disorder based on a full psychiatric evaluation that includes:
+A mental health provider will diagnose generalized anxiety disorder based on a full psychological evaluation that includes:

 Although the diagnosis of generalized anxiety disorder may be made after several months of symptoms, the condition can last years, especially without treatment.
 Many people experience the symptoms as part of a lifelong pattern.

-Since stress is a normal part of life, there is usually no way to prevent generalized anxiety disorder in someone who is vulnerable.
+There is usually no way to prevent generalized anxiety disorder in someone who is prone to developing it.
 However, once diagnosed, various treatments can effectively reduce symptoms.

-If you have generalized anxiety disorder, the most effective treatment is usually a combination of medications and psychotherapy.
-Research shows that using both has a more lasting positive effect than either one alone.
+If you have generalized anxiety disorder, the most effective treatments are psychotherapy, medications, or a combination of the two.
 Your doctor may also offer treatment for other conditions that may be making matters worse, such as a medical problem or depression.

-The popular selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac), sertraline (Zoloft) and escitalopram (Lexapro) are often the first choice.
-Antidepressants that have a different mechanism of action work too.
-Examples are mirtazapine (Remeron), venlafaxine (Effexor) and duloxetine (Cymbalta).
-Older antidepressants such as tricyclic antidepressants (for example, nortriptyline, imipramine) are also effective, but can have more troublesome side effects.
+The popular selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac), sertraline (Zoloft), and escitalopram (Lexapro), are often the first choice.
+Antidepressants that have a different mechanism of action may work as well.
+Examples are mirtazapine (Remeron), venlafaxine (Effexor), and duloxetine (Cymbalta).
+Older antidepressants such as tricyclic antidepressants (for example, nortriptyline or imipramine) are also effective, but can have more troublesome side effects.

 Since antidepressants often take several weeks to work, your doctor may also prescribe a fast-acting benzodiazepine for relief.

-Buspirone (BuSpar) — Buspirone is an antianxiety drug that can be effective for generalized anxiety disorder.
+Buspirone: Buspirone is an anti-anxiety drug that can be effective for generalized anxiety disorder.
 However, it is used much less frequently than the drugs listed above.
 Like antidepressants, it usually takes two to three weeks to begin working.

 Psychotherapy